 Copan Ruinas Honduras, A UNESCO World Heritage Site:

-I first visited Copan Ruinas Honduras back in 1993.
-I was instantly charmed!
+My first visit to Copan Ruinas Honduras back in 1993.
+I was instantly fell in love with the town!
 Copan Ruinas is a lovely colonial town with cobblestone streets, red tile roofs and friendly people.
 But not much to do other than archaeology, which is by the way, World Class.
-As I revisited Copan Ruinas Honduras for Christmas 2015, I find than many things have changed in the past 24 years.
+I came back to Copan Ruinas Honduras for Christmas 2015, I find than many things have changed in the past 24 years.
 However, Copan is still a lovely town that retains all of the charm it had when we first met!

 Over the years several new museums have opened their doors.
 The magnificent Macaw Mountain Bird Park has added a whole new dimension to the Copan Ruinas Honduras experience.
 The Copan Archaeological Park celebrates 35 years as a UNESCO World Heritage site this year.
-I did not think it was possible, but is has only gotten better as time goes by!
-A unique and very ambitious project to repopulate the Copan Valley with Scarlet Macaws, has been very succesful.
+I did not think it was possible, but it is!
+A unique and very ambitious project to repopulate the Copan Valley with Scarlet Macaws, has been very successful.
 These birds, venerated by the ancient Maya, are now flying all over the park!
 As you walk into the Copan Archaeological Park, a dozen or so scarlet macaws will greet you.
 Having them buzz over your head is truly a unique and exciting experience.

 A brand new airport, which is still not operating with scheduled flights, promises to make getting to Copan much easier.
 Flights should soon be flying from gateways such as Guatemala City, Tegucigalpa, La Ceiba and Roatan.